Orange Triangle On Blue

 Additional Information

 This illustration is part of a series of buttons that were distributed at the Park Place Gallery in New York, the first art gallery in SoHo.
 According to an Art in America article, they were given out during the opening show in 1966 at a party for the Rolling Stones at the Scene discotheque.
-Each design was created by different artists including Dean Fleming, Tony Magar, Tamara Melcher, Patsy Krebs, and Steve Vasey.
+The designs were created by different artists including Dean Fleming, Tony Magar, Tamara Melcher, Patsy Krebs, and Steve Vasey.
 According to Fleming, the colorful geometric designs encourage the viewer to interpret the art in their own way.

 Category